 Your work will make the School Time Capsule Project possible in the school or schools you care about.

-We now need Time Capsule Postmaster Volunteers in 20 Dallas ISD Schools: 6 elementary, 10 middle and 4 high schools, all on the south side of Dallas.
+We now not only need Time Capsule Postmaster Volunteers in 20 Dallas ISD Schools: 6 elementary, 10 middle and 4 high schools, all on the south side of Dallas, but any school can be encouraged by volunteers to start this priceless project.

-You can also help start a Time Capsule Project in any school you want to see improve.
+You can also help start Time Capsule Projects in any school or schools you want to see improve.
 Share this project information with the principal.
 Ask if this could become a Parent Teacher Association Project.
-(It could be a project that helps build and envigorte the PTA!)
+(It could be a project that helps build and envigorate the PTA!)
 They could raise the $900 now required to purchase a 700-pound vault from Costco.com, delivered.
 That is the size vault now being used in most schools.
 It has 43 cubic feet of inside space.
-See below how the vault from 2005 had to be replaced due to "too many letters!"
+See below how the smaller vault from 2005 had to be replaced due to "too many letters!"

 This writing exercise, carried forward year to year by your volunteer "Postmaster" work, will show students the power of writing.
 Writing is too often the weakest link in the education of our students!